 The ideal way to distract from how small your bedroom is?
 Fill in the vertical space with a bookcase and hanging plants.
 Sure, you may barely have room for a full mattress and a nightstand or two, but all people will notice is the arrangement of books and cascading greenery.

 If storage is your main challenge, triple you shelf space by building bookcases to frame the headboard in lieu of traditional nightstands.
 A bold wallpaper never hurts either.

-Circumvent a vertically challenged bedroom by playing around with scale.
-Choose low-profile furniture for your smaller bedroom to make the room feel taller and showcase as much of the wall space as possible.
-If you really want to take the airy feel to the next level, opt for sleek, minimalist furniture styles to keep the room light.
+Circumvent a vertically challenged space by playing around with scale.
+Choose low-slung furniture to keep as much wall space open as possible, which will make a small bedroom at least appear taller.
+If you want to take the airy feel to the next level, opt for furniture with sleek, minimalist frames so the floor remains uncluttered, too.

 Studio apartments can be tricky to decorate, and if you’re currently struggling with how to outfit yours, we understand.
 This 500-square-foot NYC apartment is a great example of what to do, starting with the breezy bedroom.
 To deal with the fact that there are no walls and the bedroom has to flow with the rest of the apartment, the homeowners chose neutral bedding in linen that feels on par with the natural vibe of the rest of the studio.
 Use like colors and materials to ensure cohesion in your own space.

-Our social media editor’s bedroom alcove in her 650-square-foot Williamsburg apartment boasts bold color that doesn’t back down.
-The corner walls in contrasting shades of blue are balanced out by a softer, more neutral bedspread—ultimately proving that small doesn’t have to mean boring.
-“My bedroom gets the least light in the apartment, and the bold walls help create a cozy corner that is more calming than you might think,” says our editor about her space.
+The bedroom alcove in our senior social media editor’s 650-square-foot Brooklyn apartment boasts contrasting shades of blue that act as a headboard of sorts.
+“My bedroom gets the least light in the apartment, and the bold walls help create a cozy corner that is more calming than you might think,” she says.